TareqAlKushari/Leon-Template-One-Using-HTML-CSS-and-JavaScript/README.md

-# Leon-Template-One-Using-HTML-CSS-and-JavaScript
+# Leon Template One using HTML and CSS
 Super Creative and Minimal Agency Web Template.
-Using HTML, CSS, and JavaScript
+Using HTML and CSS.

 ![](/Screenshot.png)